• Home

 About This Version

-Tony Bennett recorded “Over The Rainbow” in 1960 for his songbook tribute to Harold Arlen: Tony Bennett Sings a String of Harold Arlen.
-Glenn Osser wrote the arrangements and conducted the orchestra for the entire album.
+Tony Bennett first recorded “Over The Rainbow” on August 15, 1960, for his album Tony Bennett Sings a String of Harold Arlen.
+This song, as well as the entire album, was arranged and conducted by Glenn Osser.

 “Over The Rainbow,” as well as Tony Bennett Sings a String of Harold Arlen is available on Apple Music.